- Admissions & Aid

 Being a graduate student is both rewarding and challenging.
 While there are enormous opportunities at Harvard, the sheer number of talented people all in one place can be intimidating.
 Graduate school can sometimes be isolating: long hours in the library, high-stakes relationships with faculty, competing priorities of a demanding program, and concerns about the next step after graduation.
-Although it's natural to feel a little down or overwhelmed on occasion, sometimes all the stress may seen too much.
-In an atmosphere that often places high value on success, acknowledging the need for assistance in getting through the rough spots is not always easy.
-But ignoring or putting of problems can make them more serious and disruptive.
+Although it is natural to feel a little down or overwhelmed on occasion, sometimes all the stress may seem too much.
+In an atmosphere that often places high value on success, acknowledging the need for assistance in getting through the rough spots is not always easy, but ignoring or putting off problems can make them more serious and disruptive.

 - In an emergency, dial 911.

-If you need help to navigate these resources and/or to learn more about the available options, you may contact the following people, who will work with you to identify and access the necessary resources:
+If you need help navigating these resources or want to learn more about the available options, you may contact the following people, who will work with you to identify and access the necessary resources: